Motor-Cycle (album): Re-Issue

-Motor-Cycle was reissued In March 2025 by boutique label High Moon Records under the auspices of Warner Brothers Records/Atlantic Records.
+Motor-Cycle was reissued in March 2025 by boutique label High Moon Records with Warner Bros.
+Records/Atlantic Records.

+Rolling Stone rated Motor-Cycle the Top 5 reissue of 2025.

 The reissue package consists of updated mastering, bonus tracks on both the LP and CD, booklets with Golden's story including 30 newly released photos by rock photographer Baron Wolman, liner notes and essays by renowned music critic David Toop, punk legend Richard Hell, and others, offering fresh perspective and critical analysis of the record's relevance and impact.
 Hell makes clear, Golden doesn't hold back and dubs her "the psychedelic daughter of the Beat generation."